LandRegistry/service-frontend/README.md

 I will create a pull request with the maintainers of that package so that the package can be uploaded to pypi and this part of the script can be removed.

-The result of running ./build.sh is debian package will be created in packaging called matching.
+The result of running ./build.sh is debian package will be created in packaging called service-frontend.
 The package has a basic upstart config, empty pre and post install and remove scripts.
-For the moment the installer is set to install to /opt/alpha/matching.
+For the moment the installer is set to install to /opt/alpha/service-frontend.
 Change as required.
 Also post install does not set ownership or permissions on the installed package.

 **Before installing in a production box you should:**

-* Set the environment variables as listed in environnment.sh **(put the file into the package install dir)**
+* Set the environment variables as listed in environnment.sh **(put the file into the package install dir - have config management tool do this)**
-* Create a no login user account that the matching service be owned and run as (at the moment in a dev vagrant it runs as root)
+* Create a no login user account that the matching service can be owned by and run as (at the moment in a dev vagrant it runs as root)

 ##### To install the debian package